MarkKatsDesign/3d-asset-manager/desktop/README.md

 ## Usage

 1. **Add Folders** - Click "Manage Folders" to add directories containing 3D models
-2. **Auto-Discovery** - The app will automatically scan and index all GLB/GLTF files
+2. **Auto-Discovery** - The app will automatically scan and index all supported files (.glb, .gltf, .obj, .fbx, .stl)
-3. **Browse & Preview** - Click any asset card to view the 3D model
+3. **Browse & Preview** - Click any asset card to view the 3D model with interactive controls
 4. **Search & Filter** - Use the search bar to find specific models
 5. **Manage Tags** - Add tags to organize your assets
+6. **Add Notes** - Write descriptions that auto-save for each asset
+7. **Screenshot Export** - Capture high-resolution images (1080p, 2K, 4K)
+8. **Show in Explorer** - Quickly locate files in Windows File Explorer

 ## Architecture